AceRenewTech

 Competition and Market Saturation

 Consolidation of the solar market often shifts the demand towards more influential players dominating the solar sector.
-As larger solar companies tend to partner with competitors, market dynamics favour businesses with greater resources and market presence.
+As larger solar companies tend to partner with competitors, market dynamics favor businesses with greater resources and market presence.

 This saturation gives rise to concerns related to fair pricing and diverse offerings within the solar energy market.
 Another crucial challenge is the price war that involves companies using pricing tactics to attract customers.
 As consumers tend to go with the low bid, this affects them in the long run resulting in poor-quality raw materials and erection glitches.